-Plenty of new books have been added to the shelves during the last week.
+Plenty of new books were added to the library during the last week.

 See you soon at the library!